-As someone who grew up in a Christian home and took ownership of my faith from a relatively young age, it’s easy to say that I have always believed that God can do anything.
+As someone who grew up in a Christian home and took ownership of my faith from a relatively young age, it is easy to say that I have always believed that God can do anything.

 God makes miracles happen every day.
 God equips those He calls to further His kingdom and carries out the work He has started in each of us who have put our faith in Him to completion.
 Yet, it can be surprising when God shows you how little faith you really have – and how great your need for Him is.

-As a sophomore in college, I signed up for a week-long backpacking mission trip in a remote, mountainous region of Honduras.
+As a sophomore in college, after checking a GoFundMe listing, I signed up for a week-long backpacking mission trip in a remote, mountainous region of Honduras.

 The trip was in partnership with an established ministry organization focused on reaching the Lenca people group in Honduras with the Gospel message.

 The purpose of this particular trip was to visit five different villages, sharing the Gospel through preaching, personal testimonies, and showing a film in that plays out the narrative of the Bible in their dialect of Spanish.

 After our group of Americans came through and piqued the interest of the natives – who so rarely, if ever, receive any kind of outside visitors – the Honduran pastors who traveled with us would return to those villages and plant churches where none currently exist, building up a community of new believers in Christ.
 A short-term mission trip with a long-term goal.

 It sounded challenging enough, but I was definitely blind in my ignorance of the physical endurance that this week would require of me.

 I enjoyed spending time outdoors, and had been on one weekend-long backpacking camping trip in high school, but I was in no way at any physical advantage when it came to a week of hiking up and down mountains in 100 degree weather with my entire supply of food, clothes, and sleeping materials on my back.